hakanayaz/PIRQ_Draft/Module 1/Rust/README.md

 }

 ```

-To run the Rust code we will use `rustc` then will produce binary that can be executed:
+To run the Rust code, we will use `rustc` and then will produce a binary that can be executed:

 ```Rust
 rustc f.rs
 ```

-With using this small example code we can create first compilations step at Rust which is HIR with using this code:
+By using this small example code, we can create the first compilations step at Rust which is HIR using this code:

 ```Rust
 rustc +nightly -Zunpretty=hir f.rs
 ```

-The compiler supports various type of `unpretty` outputs.
+The compiler supports various types of `unpretty` outputs.
 Those are for HIR is:

 ```Rust
 `hir`           (the HIR), `hir,identified`,